St James’ Park – Newcastle United FC

-St James' Park has grown from a modest base to become a beacon of the North-East of England, dominating the skyline in a manner befitting of a town which is intoxicated by football.
-At the turn of the millennium, double-tiers were added to the Milburn and Leazes stands at a cost of £40m, adding 15,000 to the capacity and bringing the stadium into line with the very best England has to offer.
+St James’ Park has grown from a modest base to become a beacon of the North-East of England, dominating the skyline in a manner befitting of a town which is intoxicated by football.
+There were a series of renovations at St. James’ that increased capacity to 35,610 in 1995 and expansion took place on the Milburn and Leazes Stand at a cost of £42 million that increased capacity to 52,404.

 This is a mark of standardised, pricey Premier League fare, with little space for originality.
 A pie and a drink will bring you little change from a £5 note.
 For something cheap but heart-warming you might want to indulge in a cup of Bovril – the quintessential half-time meal for the English football fan.